amckennafoster/nbidata/docs/metadata/metadata.md

 #### Embargoes
 Enter the embargo information in this field and note why the data is embargoed and what month and year it should be published.

-Researchers have the option to submit their data with their report to NBI under an agreed upon embargo restriction postponing publication to a future date.
-The benefit of embargoing is that NBI holds a copy of the data in case the researcher either loses the dataset or goes incommunicado.
-Additionally, timely submission of data means the NBI Wrangler can curate the dataset while the project is fresh on the mind.

-Here is an example:  A PhD student hopes to publish a paper based on their data as part of their dissertation.
-They think it will be 2.5 years before publication.
-The researcher agrees to submit data with their report but have it embargoed for 2.5 years.
-At the end of their grant year, NBI receives the report and dataset.
-The report is published immediately.
-The NBI Wrangler curates the dataset and puts it in a folder marked with the date of publication.
-In 2.5 years, NBI contacts the researcher to get final confirmation for data publication.

 ### Related Identifiers, Funding and Contributors